by ANDY MAGILL

 2. Eat well

-Eating well does wonders for your health and but can also make you feel happier in general.
-Many studies cite a Mediterranean diet rich in fruits, vegetables, whole grains, nuts, beans, legumes and fish as a sure fire way to lead a healthier, and consequently happier, life.
-It helps to place fruit and healthy snacks in a convenient place so you have it to hand.
+Eating well does wonders for your health but can also make you feel happier in general.
+Many studies cite a Mediterranean diet rich in fruits, vegetables, whole grains, nuts, beans, legumes and fish as a surefire way to lead a healthier, and consequently happier, life.
+It helps to place fruit and healthy snacks in a convenient place so you have them to hand.